apurboroy7077/AR7Express_Frontend_Source_Code/DEVELOPER_NOTES.md

     1. Updated Sign in Page for Smaller section.
     2. Updated Responsiveness for sign in/up page and also added show password facility for both of them.
     3. Had Some trouble opening menubar.
 When I open menubar , signin page gets smaller.
 Solved this problem by applying w-[100%] to root div in index.html
+    4. Had Some Problems When Used Popup menubar to Go to another page.
+Fixed this by adding popup close function to every link.